-STMFD sp!, {r0-r3, r12, lr}; push even number of registers
+STMFD sp!, {r0-r3, r12, lr} ; push even number of registers

-The assembler automatically marks the object with the PRES8 attribute if all instructions preserve eight-byte stack alignment, so it is no longer necessary to add the PRESERVE8 directive to the top of each assembler file.
+If all instructions preserve eight-byte stack alignment, then armasm automatically marks the object as preserving eight-byte alignement of the stack.
+This means it is no longer necessary to add the PRESERVE8 directive to the top of each ARM-style assembler file.